HESA Subscription Model

-This page provides an overview of the new subscription model, applicable from February 2020, for the specific rates associated with this model please see subscription rates page, or for the narrative on why this model has been applied see HESA Subscription and HERA.
+This page provides an overview of the current HESA subscription model, which came into effect in February 2020.
+For the specific rates associated with this model please see subscription rates page, or for the narrative on why this model has been applied see HESA Subscription and HERA.

 Payment and invoicing timings

 Our subscription year runs from 1 February to 31 January, which consists of two subscription periods, 1 February to 31 July and 1 August to 31 January.

 The annual schedule (below) demonstrates how the model aligns fee charges with cost-generating activity.
 With the February to January span providing the best fit to incorporate total data collection activity for the year.